Are you looking to keep a garden and reap the benefits that come along with gardening? These are the different types of gardens you can plant at home.

 If you are a no-maintenance type of person, then a rock garden is for you!
 A variety of different rocks in an arrangement provides a natural look.
 When dotted with a few plants amount the spaces between the stones, the greenery adds a fresh look to the garden.

-Larger rocks are preferred, and the best types of stone to use are sandstone and limestone due to their natural-looking appearance.
+Larger rocks are preferred, and the best types of garden stones to use are sandstone and limestone due to their natural-looking appearance.

 Refer to our list of gorgeous rock garden ideas and design for inspiration.